oxylabs/amazon-scraper/README.md

 Alternatively, you can use Oxylabs Amazon Scraper API (part of Web Scraper API) to get publicly-available data from any page on Amazon (pricing, product information, etc.) with simple API requests.

-This all-in-one solution is designed to handle Amazon’s anti-bot systems via fast-adapting infrastructure, which automates proxy rotation, unblocking, and parsing to get real-time structured data.
+This all-in-one solution is designed to handle Amazon’s automated request management systems via fast-adapting infrastructure, which automates proxy rotation, web access management, and parsing to get real-time structured data.
 To start scraping any public website at scale, claim a free trial [here](https://oxy.yt/Xahk).

 Here is a quick overview of all the available data `source` values we support with Amazon: